Can Pottery Clay Be Mixed – Pottery For Beginners

 Adding ball clay to make the clay more plastic (workable) or fire clay to make your clay more durable.
 Also, adding flux to change the melting temperature.
 This again is for the more seasoned potters.

-Making use out of clay scraps from other projects
+Making use of clay scraps from other projects

 Experiment with Pottery Clay Mixing: What to Know

 You never know if a clay mix will work until you have fired it up in the Kiln.
 If the two clays didn’t mesh, it could crack, separate, or Explode in the Kiln.
-Mixing pottery clay usually takes up to one hour of work, depending on the amount of clay you are working with.
+Mixing pottery clay usually takes up to 1 hour, depending on the amount you are working with.

-After you mix the clay, you will want to wait at least a week to use it because this makes it more workable, but some potters wait for months, even up to a full year, before using the mixed clay.
+After you mix the clay, you will want to wait at least a week before using it, as this makes it more workable.
+Some potters wait for months, even up to a full year, before using the mixed clay.
 With that said, you may want to test it to see that it works at the one-week mark.
 You don’t want to wait a full year to learn that the mixture didn’t work—not fun!

-Waiting for months is more preferable when you have plenty of other pottery clay that you plan to work with it.
+Waiting for months is preferable when you have plenty of other pottery clay to work with.

 Rules of Mixing Clay: What You Need to Know

-You can follow a few rules to increase your chances of successfully mixing different pottery clay.
-One of the most important rules is mixing pottery clays that have the same firing temperature.
+You can follow a few rules to increase your chances of successfully mixing different pottery clays.
+One of the most important rules is to mix pottery clays with the same firing temperature.
 This ensures that the clay fuses with the other at the same time.
 Shrinkage rate and moisture level are also important.

 From Amaco Customer Care:

 When you mix clay bodies, you are creating a new clay body.
 Therefore, you will have to do your own testing for shrinkage and compatibility with your glazes.
-There is no way to determine beforehand if it is going to work.
-That is why it is suggested that beginner potters do not mix two clay bodies together until you learn the nature of clay and are able to test-fire first.
+There is no way to determine in advance whether it will work.
+That is why it is suggested that beginner potters not mix two clay bodies until they understand the nature of clay and can test-fire first.

 When mixing clay bodies together, there are different ways you can wedge them together.
 This article, How To Wedge Clay A Beginner’s Guide with A Step By Step Video, can help you choose the way you want to mix your clay together.

 Spiral Wedging is a good method.
-It is similar to the Ram’s Head in the way they both create a swirl pattern.
+It is similar to the Ram’s Head in that both create a swirl pattern.
 The Spiral mixes the clay together faster than the other methods, as shown in the article and on the video.

 What should you keep in mind when wedging your clay together?